ptkoz/avr-token-generator/README.md

 There are several message types sent through serial port to the controlling unit.
 Each message is followed by `CRLF` char sequence.

-* Messages starting with `LOG:`
+* Messages starting with `"LOG:"`

 Those are debug messages, sent from time to time to provide some basic device status.
 You may safely ignore them or - if you want - store them in some log file.

-* Messages starting with `TKN:`
+* Messages starting with `"TKN:"`

 This is how new tokens are sent to the controlling unit.
-You should reply with simple `OK` followed by `CRLF` to inform device that everything is OK and user may authorize himself with the token.
+You should reply with simple `"OK"` followed by `CRLF` to inform device that everything is OK and user may authorize himself with the token.

 ## Credits